 - Amenmesse was the son of Seti II and his wife, Takhat, who was probably a daughter of Ramesses II (Dodson).
 It is suggested that Seti II planned for his eldest son Setimerenptah B to succeed him, but Amenmesse (his younger son) tried to assert his right to rule and managed to wrest control of Thebes from his father for a short period.

-We know little about his reign.
+We know little about the reign of Amenmesse.
 He is referenced in monuments from the Theban area, and his names and titles display a notable Theban bias which may support the suggestion that he only held sway in the south.
-Although his Nebty name is the same as that of Horemheb (another ruler whose rise to power was by unconventional means) be must be careful not to read too much into this as Nebty names asserting the divine connections were also adopted by pharaohs (like Ramesses II) who had no need to bolster their legitimacy.
+Although his Nebty name is the same as that of Horemheb (another ruler whose rise to power was by unconventional means) we must be careful not to read too much into this, as Nebty names asserting the divine connections were also adopted by pharaohs (like Ramesses II) who had no need to bolster their legitimacy.

 Some consider that the Tale of Two Brothers may be referring to the dynastic difficulties of the period, but more direct evidence of the disruption comes from details of a feud in the Workers Village of Deir el Medina.
-Papyrus Salt 124 (dated to the beginning of the twentieth dynasty) records that on of the chief workmen (Neferhotep) died and was replaced by Paneb, his adopted son.
-Neferhoteps brother (Amennakhte) accused Paneb of numerous serious crimes including rape, theft, attempted murder, bribery and corruption.
-According to the document Neferhotep had prevoiously complained about the behaviour of Paneb to the vizier, Amenmose, who had punished Paneb.
+Papyrus Salt 124 (dated to the beginning of the twentieth dynasty) records that one of the chief workmen (Neferhotep) died and was replaced by Paneb, his adopted son.
+Neferhotep’s brother (Amennakhte) accused Paneb of numerous serious crimes including rape, theft, attempted murder, bribery and corruption.
+According to the document, Neferhotep had previously complained about the behaviour of Paneb to the vizier, Amenmose, who had punished Paneb.
 However, Paneb had then successfully complained to Mose or Msy – possibly Amenmesse himself.
-Whatever the truth of either sides accusations, it is clear that this was a fairly turbulent period.
+Whatever the truth of these accusations, it is clear that this was a fairly turbulent period.

-There is little doubt that Seti undertook to remove references to Amenmesse’s reign, but he too seems to have been guilty of usurping monuments.
-As the sculptors often took great pains to entirely remove the name being replaced we cannot be sure who was named in the original text.
+There is little doubt that Seti tried to remove references to Amenmesse’s reign, but he too seems to have been guilty of usurping monuments.
+As the sculptors often took great pains to entirely remove the name being replaced, we cannot be sure who was named in the original text.
 Texts in the Cachette Court of Karnak are considered by some to have been originally carved for Ramesses II, usurped by Merenptah, then Amenmesse and finally Seti II!
-Brand concluded that it was most likely that Amenmesse began removing text of Merenptah in order to remove a link to the crown-prince Seti Merenptah whose position he had usurped.
-Once Seti II had regained or taken control of the monument, he removed the names of Amenmesse replacing them with his own, but leaving any undamaged examples of Merenptahs name intact.
+Brand concluded that it was most likely that Amenmesse began removing texts of Merenptah in order to remove a link to the crown-prince Seti Merenptah, whose position he had usurped.
+Once Seti II had regained or taken control of the monument, he removed the names of Amenmesse replacing them with his own, but leaving any undamaged examples of Merenptah’s name intact.

 We do not know how his reign came to an end, but there is no evidence that he was ever buried in the tomb he had planned for himself (KV 10).
-If he was it is likely that the burial was despoiled shortly after his death.
-His mumy did not turn up in any of the later caches and his tomb was clearly defaced.
-Strangely the cartouches were not entirely removed but rather scarred and scratched. leaving them still readable.
+If he was, it is likely that the burial was despoiled shortly after his death.
+His mummy did not turn up in any of the later caches and his tomb was clearly defaced.
+Strangely the cartouches were not entirely removed but rather scarred and scratched, leaving them still readable.
 References to him in more public places were more thoroughly destroyed.

 - Horus Name: Ka nakht mery Maat semen tawy (Strong bull, beloved of Maat, he who strengthen the Two Lands)